-IMPORTANT NOTE: THE FILM THE GOOD SOLDIER SCHWEIJK HAS NOW BEEN COMPLETED, CLICK HERE AND BOOK YOUR TICKET FOR THE SCREENING ON DECEMBER 18th.
+IMPORTANT NOTE: THE FILM THE GOOD SOLDIER SCHWEIJK HAS NOW BEEN COMPLETED, CLICK HERE AND BOOK YOUR TICKET FOR THE THREE SCREENINGS IN FEBRUARY AND MARCH 2019.

 Most literature and theatre fans would instantly recognise Jaroslav Hašek’s The Good Soldier Schwejk, the most translated Czech novel in history, and a world-famous anti-war satire.
 Cinephiles less so.
 The book has indeed been adapted to the silver screen a few times – first in 1926 and then again in 1943 by Czech filmmaker Karel Lamač, in 1956 by the also Czech Karel Steklý and finally in 1960 by German filmmaker Axel von Ambesser.
 The problem is that these films are hardly available in the UK, and no other movies have been made since (except for television).
 This is about to change, as screenwriter and filmmaker Christine Edzard sets herself on a very ambitious mission.

 Christina’s film will be neither an ordinary book adaptation nor a period drama selling a fake nostalgia (the type of movies Ken Loach has recently criticised).
 It is a very personal, audacious and groundbreaking endeavour spearheaded by a woman with a clear artistic vision and unambiguous peace ideology.
 It will be a very dirty movie in line with our vision and mission of cinema as a transformational tool.
 DMovies are absolutely thrilled and honoured to bring the details of this very exciting project firsthand to you.

 The good book